langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 ## Surface generation

-The first thing that we need to address is the simplistic looks of the colored images.
-We see that simply assigning colors to elevation ranges won\'t cut it.
-We can improve the process by generating a humidity map in exactly the same way we are generating our elevation map.
-Then we can use this humidity data to manipulate the colors in a clever way to add an extra layer of randomness.
-We\'ll see about that later.

-The surface generation process starts, then, with the generation of the elevation and humidity data.
+From now on we'll interpret the generated noise as the terrain elevation and map it to a sphere.
+For instance, the noise types we saw before look as follows when mapped to a sphere.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/white-all.jpg" link="/img/2021/12/procedural-surfaces/planets/white-all.jpg" title="Noise interpreted as elevation and mapped to a sphere." class="fig-center" width="100%" loading="lazy" >}}

+They all are reasonable, except white.
+We'll proceed with simplex from now on.

+### Colors

+In the previous sections we have only mapped colors to elevation ranges, but this produces very little variety.
+We can generate an additional map with the same parameters and interpret it as humidity data, that we can combine with the elevation to produce a color.
 The elevation data is a 2D array containing the elevation value in \\([0,1]\\) at each coordinate.
-The humidity data is the same but it contains the humidity value, which will come in handy for the coloring.
-But first, let\'s visit our sampling process.
+The humidity data is the same but it contains the humidity value.
+We use the humidity, then, together with the elevation, to determine the color using a look-up table.
+This allows us to color different regions at the same elevation differently.
+We map the humidity value to the \\(x\\) coordinate and the elevation to \\(y\\).
+Both coordinates are normalized to \\([0,1]\\).

+Additionally, since the look-up table is just an image in disk, we can have many of them and use them in different situations, or even randomize which one is picked up.
+A simple look-up table would look like this.
+From left to right it maps less humidity (hence the yellows, to create deserts, and grays at the top, for rocky mountains) to more humidity (as we go right it gets greener, and the mountain tops get white snow).

+{{< fig src="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" link="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" title="The look-up table mapping dimensions are elevation and humidity." class="fig-center" width="40%" loading="lazy" >}}

+If we use this look-up table with the ball using simplex noise above, we get the following.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex-0-1.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex-0-1.jpg" title="Coloring the ball with the discrete look-up table above." class="fig-center" width="40%" loading="lazy" >}}

+In this image, the noise is mapped to \\([0,1]\\).
+We can try extending it to negative values to add some water, as water is mapped to negatives.
+If we use \\([-1,1]\\), we get the following.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex--1-1.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex--1-1.jpg" title="Mapping the noise to [-1, 1]." class="fig-center" width="40%" loading="lazy" >}}

+That is better.
+But the noise is too high frequency.
+We can lower it a lot to get larger lad masses.
+We'll use the higher octaves to add extra details.
+For now, let's lower the frequency a lot.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/discrete-simplex-lowscale.jpg" link="/img/2021/12/procedural-surfaces/planets/discrete-simplex-lowscale.jpg" title="Lowering the frequency produces larger land masses, akin to continents." class="fig-center" width="40%" loading="lazy" >}}

+Now it is time to smooth things out.
+We said we can use any look-up table, so how about using one with smooth gradients:

+{{< fig src="/img/2021/12/procedural-surfaces/planets/biome-smooth-lookup.png" link="/img/2021/12/procedural-surfaces/planets/biome-smooth-lookup.png" title="Smooth version of the biome look-up table." class="fig-center" width="20%" loading="lazy" >}}

+And let's apply it to the last planet with the low frequency.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-lowscale.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-lowscale.jpg" title="The smooth look-up table produces better-looking planets." class="fig-center" width="40%" loading="lazy" >}}

+Finally, we can enable additional octaves to produce detail at smaller scales.
+This step is crucial and is what really sells it.
+Have a look at this:

+{{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-inc-rangemax-freq.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-inc-rangemax-freq.jpg" title="Same planet, but this time around using 8 octaves." class="fig-center" width="40%" loading="lazy" >}}

+Looks fine, right?
+In Gaia Sky we can add an atmosphere (an atmospheric scattering shader) and add a cloud layer to have this final look.

+{{< fig src="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" link="/img/2021/12/procedural-surfaces/planets/smooth-simplex-8octaves-atmosphere-clouds.jpg" title="Adding an atmosphere and clouds really sells it." class="fig-center" width="40%" loading="lazy" >}}

+### Adding some variety

+There are some tricks we can use to add some variety to the process.

+For example, we can hue-shift the look-up table by a value (in \\([0^{\circ}, 360^{\circ}]\\)) in order to produce additional colors.
+The shift must happen in the HSL color space, so we convert from RGB to HSL, modify the H (hue) value, and convert it back to RGB.
+Once the shift is established, we generate the diffuse texture by sampling the look-up table and shifting the hue.

+We can also generate a specular texture where there is water.
+The specular texture is generated by assigning all heights less or equal to zero to a full specular value.

 ### Seamless (tilable) noise

-Usually, noise sampled directly is not tileable.
-The features do not repeat, and you just can\'t extend the noise indefinitely because seams are visible.
+In this article we have used a little trick that we have not yet talked about.
+Usually, noise sampled directly is not tileable, but the images in this article do not have seams.
+If sampled with \\(x\\) and \\(y\\) directly, the features do not repeat.
 In the case of one dimension, usually one would sample the noise using a coordinate for the only dimension available, \\(x\\).

 {{< fig src="/img/2021/12/procedural-surfaces/figures/noise-sampling-1d.png" link="/img/2021/12/procedural-surfaces/figures/noise-sampling-1d.png" title="Sampling noise in 1D leads to seams." class="fig-center" width="50%" loading="lazy" >}}